jonathimer/awesome-oss-investors/README.md

 ## Criteria
 VCs are added to the list if:
-1. They invested in at least 3 startups where the product is strongly based on an open-source repo
+1. They invested in at least 3 startups where the product is primarily based on an open-source project
 2. They are still investing actively

 ## Contributing